cn0047/stash/ed/mysql/nestedSetmodel.md

 Queries using nested sets can be expected to be faster than queries using a stored procedure to traverse an adjacency list.

-Nested sets are very slow for insertsbecause it requires updating left and right domain values for all records in the table after the insert.
+Nested sets are very slow for inserts because it requires updating left and right domain values for all records in the table after the insert.

 ````sql